Rawix27/RWX-BOT/README.md

-# HI, THIS IS THE README FOR RWX-BOT
+# HI, This is a readme for RWX-BOT
 ### Its hard to be a readme, all this people watching you